rasha-salim/Leukemia-Diagnostics/README.md

   - https://www.kaggle.com/rashasalim/blood-smear-images-for-aml-diagnosis
   - https://www.kaggle.com/lsaa2014/single-cell-morphological-dataset-of-leukocytes

-- I was successful to reach 94% accuracy after less than 4 hours training.
+- I was successful to reach 94% accuracy after less than 4 hours training Using GPU on Kaggle.
 But I believe with more data we'll have a better distribution of classes (some of the classes had less samples than others by fairly large amount), we can have a much better accuracy in addition to training for extra hours, which something I couldn't do depending on my laptop GPU capabilities.

 - Also better fine tunning could also result in a btter training whic is something I encourage you all to do.